Fortune Token (FRTN) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Fortune Token Historical Price

-According to the latest data gathered on Fortune Token live price page, the current price of Fortune Token is 0.00161966USD.
-The circulating supply of Fortune Token(FRTN) is 360.53M FRTN , giving it a market capitalization of $583.94K.
+According to the latest data gathered on Fortune Token live price page, the current price of Fortune Token is 0.00174376USD.
+The circulating supply of Fortune Token(FRTN) is 235.53M FRTN , giving it a market capitalization of $411.55K.

 The Fortune Token Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of FRTN based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.